sarthak23j/PasswordManager/README.md

     *   View and update existing credentials from a clean, pop-up card.
     *   Delete credentials you no longer need.
 *   **Dynamic Search:** Quickly find credentials by service name or by tags.
+*   **Import/Export Credentials:** Securely import credentials from a JSON file or export your current credentials to a JSON file for backup or migration.

+## UI/UX Improvements

+*   **Enhanced User Feedback:** A new message system provides clear, temporary success and error notifications for actions like login, logout, and credential management.
+*   **Improved Client-Side Validation:** Client-side validation has been added for form inputs (e.g., service name, dynamic fields) to provide immediate feedback.
+*   **Updated Browse Button Color:** The 'Browse' button now features a slightly more saturated blueish-grey color for better visual appeal.

 ## Security

 Your credentials are encrypted using Fernet symmetric encryption from the `cryptography` library.
 The encryption key is derived from your master password using PBKDF2HMAC, ensuring robust security.

+## Testing

+Comprehensive unit tests have been added for the `PasswordManager` class (`app/password_logic.py`) using `pytest`.
+These tests ensure the correctness, reliability, and security of the core encryption, decryption, and credential management logic.

+## Logging & Error Handling

+Robust logging has been integrated across `app/password_logic.py`, `create_user.py`, and `app/main.py` using Python's `logging` module.
+This provides detailed internal logs for debugging and auditing, without exposing sensitive information.
+Error handling has also been enhanced to ensure graceful failure and informative messages for critical operations.

 ## Building and Running